Welcome to Sacred Fools Theater Company, est. 1997

 * On and on and on...
 The longest-running serial ever was Magnum Opus Theatre, at a whopping 36 episodes!
 Magnum spanned our first and second seasons, and eventually was spun off into a late-night show of its own!
 (Since we began the playoffs in Season 4, storylines no longer carry over multiple seasons, so no serial will ever beat Magnum's record... or that of the second-longest running serial, the 31-episode epic Darque Magick, better known as "It's Mystere!")

 * "Don't call them skits!"
 The ambition and wide range of material in Serial Killers has made it a fertile proving ground for new work, and several Serial Killers serials have been adapted into full-length plays for our mainstage.
 The critically-acclaimed Beaverquest:The Musical, the award-winning Watson: The Last Great Tale of Sherlock Holmes, the sellout hit CarnEvil: A Gothic Horror Rock Musical and the subversive The Magic Bullet Theory all got their start in Serial Killers.
-And in Sacred Fools' sixteenth season, we add three more to the roster, as A Kind of Love Story, the rechristened Absolutely Filthy and the Watson sequel Watson and the Dark Art of Harry Houdini become mainstage shows.
-Check out the originals: Beaverquest * Watson * CarnEvil * The Magic Bullet Theory * A Kind of Love Story * PP@30
+In Sacred Fools' sixteenth season, we added three more to the roster, as A Kind of Love Story, the rechristened Absolutely Filthy and the Watson sequel Watson and the Dark Art of Harry Houdini became mainstage shows.
+And our 20th season included Mom's Dead.
+Check out the originals: Beaverquest * Watson * CarnEvil * The Magic Bullet Theory * A Kind of Love Story * PP@30 * Mom's Dead

 * Ride 'em!
 If a serial makes it to twelve episodes, it is said to have achieved "The Pony."
 This is not a sexual position (unless you really want it to be).
 "The Pony" is named for our first-ever serial, Pony Show, which ran for a then-unprecedented twelve episodes.
 But at that stage of the game, everything was unprecedented by definition, so, um...
 I kinda forgot my point.
 Moving on...